We are reading!

-Simultaneous submissions to other magazines are fine, but please inform us if a work is accepted elsewhere.
+Simultaneous submissions Please inform us if a work is accepted elsewhere.
 You can use Submittable’s Withdraw feature to withdraw a submission fully.
 For flash prose or poetry use Submittable's Message feature to withdraw one of the selections and leave any others for our consideration.

 What we’re looking for in Fiction